 The best big-screen gaming laptop

-The Blade Pro 17 delivers some of the best gaming performance you can find in a laptop — but that’s not even its superpower.
-What makes Razer’s 17-inch flagship so impressive is it packs that unbelievable power into a thin and attractive chassis.
-It’s just 0.8 inches thick and only requires one charging brick — so you can carry it around in a backpack or briefcase without compromising on power.
+The Blade 18 delivers some of the best gaming performance you can find in a laptop — but that’s not even its superpower.
+What makes Razer’s 17-inch flagship so impressive is its massive 18-inch screen that delivers a fully immersive gaming experience.
+And at 0.86 inches, it’s impressively thin for such a powerful device — thin enough to carry in a briefcase or backpack.

-The Blade Pro 17 certainly isn’t cheap, but it’s the laptop to buy if you want the best of the best.
+The Blade 18 certainly isn’t cheap, but it’s the laptop to buy if you want big gaming.